An American pastor detained in China for nearly 20 years has been released

 The Chinese foreign ministry didn't immediately respond to requests for comment about Lin's release.

-It comes after national security adviser Jake Sullivan visited China late last month, where he met with Chinese President Xi Jinping and other top officials, in a bid to keep communication open as tensions have increased between U.S. and China.
+Other Americans known to remain detained in China include Kai Li, a businessman who is being held on espionage-related charges that his family says are bogus, and Mark Swidan, who was sentenced on drug charges.
+Nelson Wells Jr. and Dawn Michelle Hunt also are incarcerated over drug-related charges, and both are considered "wrongfully imprisoned" by Dui Hua Foundation, a U.S. rights group that focuses on political prisoners and other at-risk detainees.

-Other Americans known to remain detained in China include Mark Swidan, who was sentenced on drug charges, and Kai Li, a businessman who is being held on espionage-related charges that his family says are bogus.
+Dui Hua estimated that there are more than 200 Americans under coercive measures in China.

 Rep. Michael McCaul, the Texas Republican who chairs the House Foreign Affairs Committee, said he was "extremely glad" Lin was released after 17 years behind bars in China and called for Li and Swidan to be freed immediately.